Guinea Fowl Aloe, Lace Aloe, Torch Plant

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

 Aristaloe aristata (Haw.)
-Boatwr. & J.C.Manning is now the correct and accepted scientific name for this plant.
+Boatwr. & J.C.Manning is now the accepted scientific name for this plant.
 It was named and described as such by James S. Boatwright and John Charles Manning in Systematic Botany in 2014.

-This plant was previously Aloe aristata Haw. as named and described by Adrian Hardy Haworth in Philosophical Magazine and Journal in 1825.
+This plant was previously named Aloe aristata Haw. as named and described by Adrian Hardy Haworth in Philosophical Magazine and Journal in 1825.

 This plant is a native of Cape Provinces, Free State, KwaZulu-Natal, and Lesotho in southern Africa.